Demonsblack/algorithm/readme.txt

-This is all about algorithms
+They are all about algorithms